 ABOUT MANEA PACIFICA

 Manea Pacifica was established in 2012 by former National and International Cook Islands Sydney based Dance Champions Jasmine Samuel-Mata and Raven Nicholls.
-Both have had over 10 years of experience in multiple dance competitions and in the entertainment industry in Australia.
+Both have had over 25 years of experience combined in multiple dance competitions and in the entertainment industry in the Cook Islands and Australia.
 Their goal on commencement was to give an interpretation of their understanding of the Cook Islands Culture from the perspective of the youth.

-At the time both were 17/18 years of age and feared discernment from the elders of the wider Cook Islands community in Sydney as young individuals were rarely encouraged to establish dance troupes without the assistance of peers
+At the time Jasmine and Raven were 17/18 years of age and feared discernment from the elders of the wider Cook Islands community in Sydney as young individuals were rarely encouraged to establish dance troupes without the assistance of peers.

 Regardless, both were determined to influence young Pacific Islanders into keeping in touch with their roots by taking a different approach with the management of their team.